 What is Oracle Database cloning:

-What is the need of Database cloning?
+What is the need for Database cloning?

 Cloning may be required for several reasons

-(1) Create a test env which is replica of Production.
+(1) Create a test env which is a replica of Production.
 IT and Business can test the things before moving the changes to Production

-(2) Create a temporary environment to recover the dropped table on Production.Suppose a user drop a table by mistake in Production.
-We can restore the Production backup on the separate host and recover before the table drop to recover the table data.
-Then this table can be imported in Production
+(2) Create a temporary environment to recover the dropped table on Production.
+Suppose a user drops a table by mistake in Production.
+We can restore the Production backup on a separate host and recover before the table drops to recover the table data.
+Then this table can be imported into the Production

 (4) Creating another Production env from the existing production